oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/test_wls_docker_image-stack/Readme.md

 When the status is succeeded then copy the public ip of you server :

 ![](../WLS_deploy_scripts/images/RM-15.jpg)

 Go to the compute/instances of your compartment and check that the server is up :

 ![](../WLS_deploy_scripts/images/RM-16.jpg)

 Go to the NetWorking/Virtual CloudNetworks of your compartment

 ![](../WLS_deploy_scripts/images/RM-17.jpg)

 Check that a VCN and the associated resources are created :

 ![](../WLS_deploy_scripts/images/RM-18.jpg)

 Check the public ip of your server:

 ![](../WLS_deploy_scripts/images/RM-19.jpg)

-then connect to your server as oracle with your public key  :
+then connect to your server as **oracle user** with your public key or the provided public IP  :

 ![](../WLS_deploy_scripts/images/RM-20.jpg)

 In the terminal enter : docker version

 ![](../WLS_deploy_scripts/images/RM-21.jpg)